madetech/blog/posts/building-an-agile-team.md

 framework around a team that enables them.

 When pulling together teams you are shaping your delivery process.
-There are three properties I believe your process should embody:
+There are three virtues I believe your process should embody:

  - Autonomy
  - Craft
  - Focus

-When your process embodies and enshrines these properties you will have yourself a good foundation on which to deliver.
+When your process embodies and enshrines these virtues you will have yourself a good foundation on which to deliver.

 ## Autonomy

-Working towards a common goal requires buy in from a team.
+Working towards a common goal requires buy-in from a team.
 They need to be interested enough in working together in order to achieve the desired outcome.
 The feeling of responsibility and ownership will strengthen their resolve to achieve a goal.
 They must be allowed to make mistakes so that they can learn